 The Government's Essential Freshwater (Action for Healthy Waterways) package came into effect on 3 September 2020.
-The purpose of the package is to stop further degradation of freshwater and improve water quality within five years.
-The package includes a new National Policy Statement for Freshwater Management (NPSFM 2020), new National Environmental Standards for Freshwater (NES-F) and Stock Exclusion Regulations.
+The purpose of the package is to stop further degradation of freshwater and improve water quality within five years.2 The package includes a new National Policy Statement for Freshwater Management (NPSFM 2020), new National Environmental Standards for Freshwater (NES-F) and Stock Exclusion Regulations.

-This technical advisory note addresses the suite of controls related to stockholding areas (including feedlots), intensive winter grazing and the discharge of synthetic nitrogen fertiliser.
-These provisions, and how they relate to Environment Canterbury's Planning
+This technical advisory note addresses the suite of controls related to stockholding areas (including feedlots), intensive winter grazing3 and the discharge of synthetic nitrogen fertiliser.
+These provisions, and how they relate to Environment Canterbury's planning

-&lt;sup>1 Definitions for the terms relevant to these NES-F provisions are provided in the Appendix to this technical advice note for convenience.
+1 Definitions for the terms relevant to these NES-F provisions are provided in the Appendix to this technical advice note for convenience.

-&lt;sup>2 MfE Factsheet - Essential Freshwater Overview.
+2 MfE Factsheet - Essential Freshwater Overview.

-&lt;sup>3 Increases in the area of Intensive Winter Grazing are addressed in the Technical Advisory Note (dated 27 November) dealing with the temporary intensification provisions in the NES-F.
+3 Increases in the area of Intensive Winter Grazing are addressed in the Technical Advisory Note (dated 27 November) dealing with the temporary intensification provisions in the NES-F.

-Framework (specifically the Canterbury Land and Water Regional Plan (LWRP) and Hurunui and Waiau River Regional Plan (HWRRP)) are summarised in Table 1(below) and discussed in more detail below.
+framework (specifically the Canterbury Land and Water Regional Plan (LWRP) and Hurunui and Waiau River Regional Plan (HWRRP)) are summarised in Table 1 (next page) and discussed in more detail below.